MicrosoftDocs/playfab-docs/playfab-docs/sdks/java/quickstart.md

 # Java quickstart for Native and Android Studio

-This tutorial is designed to get you up and running with PlayFab JavaSDK and simple Java program.
+This tutorial gets you get up and running with the PlayFab JavaSDK and simple Java program.

+Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md) which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.

 The goals for this tutorial are:

-- Acquire necessary JAR files.
+- Acquire necessary JAR files

-- Add JAR files to the classpath.
+- Add JAR files to the classpath

-- Create minimal Java console application that executes [Custom ID Login API Call](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid).
+- Create minimal Java console application that executes [Custom ID Login API Call](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid)

 ## Acquire necessary JAR files

-In order to utilize PlayFab JavaSDK, we will need PlayFab Client JavaSDK and it's dependency Google GSON.
+In order to utilize the PlayFab JavaSDK we need the PlayFab Client JavaSDK and it's dependency, the Google GSON.

-You may download the PlayFab Client JavaSDK JAR library [here](https://github.com/PlayFab/JavaSDK/tree/versioned/builds).
+Download the PlayFab Client JavaSDK JAR library [here](https://github.com/PlayFab/JavaSDK/tree/versioned/builds).
 Look for **client-sdk-*.jar** and the corresponding Java Doc [Optional but useful].

 You may download latest Google GSON [here](https://repo1.maven.org/maven2/com/google/code/gson/gson/2.8.0/).
 Look for **gson-*.jar**.

 ## Project Setup with Intellij Idea

-Once you have initialized a simple Intellij Idea Java Project, make sure to place necessary JAR files as shown in the following screen shot.
+Once you have initialized a simple Intellij Idea Java Project, make sure to place the necessary JAR files as shown below:

 ![Install PlayFab SDK](media/intellij-proj-setup.png)

 The next step is adding JAR files to the classpath.
-Navigate to **File -> Project Structure...** as shown in the example provided below.
+Navigate to File -> Project Structure as shown in the following:

 ![Install PlayFab SDK](media/intellij-add-jar-files-to-classpath.png)

-Navigate to **Libraries**, and add a new **Java** library as shown in the example.
+Navigate to *Libraries* and add a new Java library as illustrated in the image below:

 ![Install PlayFab SDK](media/intellij-add-new-java-library.png)

-Select the JAR files you have added to the libs folder, then select the **OK** button, as indicated in the following example.
+Select the JAR files you added to the libs folder, then select OK as shown below:

 ![Install PlayFab SDK](media/intellij-select-jar-files.png)